vidluther/markdown-resume/README.md

 # TODO
  - [x] [github action](https://github.com/pandoc/pandoc-action-example) will run and create the HTML and PDF file automatically.
- - set the Author field in the PDF, it seems to not work when the pdf-engine is set to wkhtmltopdf
+ - [ ] the Author field in the PDF, it seems to not work when the pdf-engine is set to wkhtmltopdf
  - [ ] make a release or a package?